14all-agency/shopify-llms-txt-directory/https-aliciaadamsalpaca-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0574/9060/4147/files/C-AW204-17-KeatonTurtleneck-Black-Lookbook-6.jpg?v=1759489067
     Price: $285.00 USD
 - [Montauk Throw](https://aliciaadamsalpaca.com/products/montauk-throw): Experience rustic elegance with the alicia adams alpaca Montauk Throw, a versatile and eco-conscious throw blanket.
 Perfect for car rides or cozying up on the sofa, its heavier weight and rustic texture provide unmatched warmth and style.
 With a distinctive whipstitch trim, this fair-trade throw is a unique addition to any space.
 Reduce your carbon footprint with this sustainably sourced blanket, ensuring comfort for you and your loved ones.
 The Montauk Throw is being made using an upcycling process that was recently awarded the German Design Award.
+Note on Appearance: This throw blanket is made from a beautiful upcycled alpaca blend.
+Small variations, such as darker threads or light spots, are normal characteristics of this sustainable fiber blend.
+Each piece is unique, eco-friendly, and carefully inspected to meet our quality standards.
+Sustainable.
+Durable.
+Thoughtfully made.
 Dimensions: 51 in. x 71 in.
 Materials: 52% recycled alpaca, 33% recycled wool, 15% cotton Product Care: Dry clean only Proudly fair-trade made in Peru.
-  Updated: 2025-11-07T13:17:03Z
+  Updated: 2025-11-11T12:13:29Z
   Vendor: alicia adams alpaca
   Product Type: Blankets & Throws
   Availability: Available